 Being that thin, the watch (especially the one in black steel PVD body and white dial) blends quite organically with the usual formal attire of a modern white collar.

-Inspired, like many other Defakto models, by Bauhaus movement, the Defakto Struktur offers an easily readable dial with all of its element being contrast enough to be very legible even when lighting is not that good.
+Inspired, like many other Defakto models, by Bauhaus movement, the Defakto Struktur offers an easily readable dial with all of its elements being contrast enough to be legible even when lighting is not that good.

 Although there are only two base solid colors for the face, you can have it in whole eight varieties with the small seconds indicator coming either in the same or inverted color of the face, so there is actually plenty to choose from.